AnIdiotInvests/anidiotinvests.github.io/_posts/2022-03-23-where-are-my-rates-at.md

 Even though I would not be surprised if rates did go back up, I also wouldn't be surprised if it took five years for the changes to have enough effect that our savings accounts change in accordance.

-If you are looking for an alternative, you might try [I-Bonds](https://www.treasurydirect.gov/indiv/research/indepth/ibonds/res_ibonds.htm) (NOT AFFILIATED).
+If you are looking for an alternative, you might try [I-Bonds](https://www.treasurydirect.gov/indiv/research/indepth/ibonds/res_ibonds.htm).
 But if inflation goes down, then you have cash stuck in a stupid bond.

 That would put your finances in a real bond with bonds… bummer.